fbpx

 The Principles of Great Design

-Principles of Great DesignWhen we consider “great design” the first thing that usually comes to mind is aesthetics, perhaps closely followed by function or usability.
+Principles of Great DesignWhen we consider “great design” the first thing that usually comes to mind is aesthetics, perhaps then followed by function or usability.
 We believe that great design goes beyond desirability and extends to the product lifecycle.

 Rarely is “manufacturability” considered to be a key ingredient of great design, but there are many examples of products that look great but prove to be unreliable and expensive through poor engineering (particularly in the supercar world!).